 And where does this all leave the golfer who just wants to buy the right device without getting lost in the weeds of specs, software, and subscription models?

-But that also means they’re not interchangeable.
-Each one has clear strengths, weaknesses, and a “best fit” golfer it’s designed for.
+Each of these launch monitors have clear strengths, weaknesses, and a “best fit” golfer it’s designed for.

 So instead of trying to crown a champion, let’s break down each category, score them head-to-head on a simple 0-3 scale, and then figure out which one is right for you.